Wednesday, October 9, 2024

 And so many fascinating tangents!
 Most of the talk is of Bela's Las Vegas revue, a topic I really should study in more detail someday, but the conversation (of which we only get one side) branches out in so many directions.
 There's the saga of Dolores Fuller's purse, the strange matter of the "collars" that Ed keeps sending to Bela, some additional info about Ed's never-to-be Enchanted Isle, and even some misguided speculation that Bela is going to appear in The Bowery Boys Meet the Monsters.
 For the record, he's nowhere near that film unless he agreed to promote it or something.
 Despite that film's title, it does not feature any prominent horror stars, other than renowned "gorilla suit guy" Steve Calvert, who performed similar duties in both The Bride and the Beast (1958) and Bela Lugosi Meets a Brooklyn Gorilla (1952).

 This also brings us to the end of Ed Wood's Warm Angora Wishes and Rubber Octopus Dreams.
 Honestly, making my way through this book has been one of my most satisfying experiences as a Wood fan in 2024.
 It was great fun seeing how these authors put their own personal stamp on Ed Wood's classic films.
 There's not a single story here that I regret reading or that I feel was a waste of time.
 And the supplemental material, such as the Wood letters and the various historical photos and documents, help make the book a valuable resource for even knowledgeable Woodologists.
-If Arcane Shadows Press wants to do a sequel someday, I'd be happy to do this all again.
+If Arcane Shadows Press wants to publish a sequel someday, I'd be happy to do this all again.

 P.S.
 I am acutely aware that this week marks the 100th anniversary of Ed Wood's birth.
 Rest assured, there will be a centenary article in this space next week.
 Stay tuned.